 Cuadrilla is currently exploring the Bowland shale rock in Lancashire for natural gas.
 The gas trapped within this rock is no different to the natural gas which we all use every day in our homes, businesses and communities.

 Hydraulic fracturing – or fracking as it is sometimes called – is the long established process of creating fractures in rock formations to release the natural gas trapped inside.
-It has taken place for decades in the UK, with the first treatment thought to have taken place in the mid-1970s.
-Our site in Elswick was fractured in 1993 and generated around 1MW of electricity seven days a week in its early life.
+Hydraulic fracking has been taking place safely in the UK for decades both onshore and offshore, mostly in different kinds of rock formations rather than shale rock.
+Regardless of the kind of rock however, the actual hydraulic fracking process is the same.
+Our site in Elswick in Lancashire was fractured in 1993 and generated around 1MW of electricity seven days a week in its early life.
 Hydraulic fracturing is common in the North Sea, where it has been performed thousands of times.

 Fracturing takes place in a series of stages along the length of a well.
 Each stage is between 15m and 50m in length with the first stage located at the end of the well.
 Successive fracturing stages are pumped working along the horizontal well from its end to its beginning.
 The tiny fractures in the shale rock are caused by pumping a mixture of water, sand and a chemical called polyacrylamide, under high pressure, from the horizontal well into the surrounding shale rock.

 Polyacrylamide is assessed by the Environment Agency as non-hazardous to groundwater and is used to reduce friction as the water passes through the wellbore, and forms just 0.05% of the frack fluid.
 It is a commonly used chemical in the UK, for example in garden products, water treatment and contact lenses.
 Learn more about how the Environment Agency regulates us here.